jkunimune/Djastiz/README.md

 - `zai` describes the set of all instances of a noun phrase.
 - `sak` describes a single unspecified element of a set.
 - `bet` describes an unspecified subset of a set.
-- `pip` describes each and every element of a set individually.
+- `dot` describes each and every element of a set individually.
+- `shij` describes a noun that is surprising and of particular import to the sentence.

 I guess _prefixes_ could be counted as a fourth kind of modifier, but they're pretty different, so I discuss them in &#167;2.1.